ay0788/AyaBot_AI/README.md

 ## 📂 Project Structure

 - **`AyaBot.ipynb`**: The main Jupyter Notebook containing model training, evaluation, and implementation details.
-- **`data/`**: Folder containing training datasets used to power AyaBot’s responses.
+- **`data/`**: Folder containing the primary document and any additional datasets used for training AyaBot.
 - **`README.md`**: This file, documenting the project.

 ## 🤔 What Can AyaBot Do?

 AyaBot’s features include:

-- **Smart Conversations**: Understand and respond intelligently to user queries.
+- **Smart Conversations**: Understand and respond intelligently to user queries based on the provided document.
 - **Task Automation**: Execute specific tasks based on commands.
-- **Scalability**: Can be extended for use in customer support, personal assistance, or education.
+- **Document-Centric Insights**: Tailored responses derived from the given document, ensuring accuracy and relevance.

 ## 🚀 How to Run the Project